fluree/docs.flur.ee/content/using_from_app.md

 For example, if you are in the `test` network using the `test.one` database, you could post a query to the `/fdb/test/test.one/query` endpoint.
 For queries, the signature needs to be included in the Authorization header.
 For transactions, the signature can be included in the signature map.
 See [Signing Transactions](#signing-transactions).

-A signature is not required is the option `fdb-group-open-api` is set to true (default for the downloaded version of FlureeDB, 0.8.8).
+A signature is not required is the option `fdb-group-open-api` is set to true (default for the downloaded version of FlureeDB).
 Deleting and adding a database only work is `fdb-group-open-api` is set to true.